APPLICATION PAUSE UPDATE

 Family in the Community

 a.
-Candidates will receive three points for each adult immediate family member residing in the Community (as described in the Definitions) for at least 6 months prior to applying for recommendation, with a cap of nine points.
+Candidates will receive six points for each adult immediate family member residing in the Community (as described in the Definitions) for at least 6 months prior to applying for recommendation, with a cap of twelve points.

 b.
 Candidates will receive one point for every adult extended family member residing in the Community (as described in the Definitions) for at least 6 months prior to applying for recommendation with a cap of two points.

 a.
-Candidates will receive two points for travel to the Community with a stay of less than 3 months combined.
-The travel must have occurred at least one year prior to the launch of RNIP in the Community and within the last 5 years
+Candidates will receive three points for travel to the community (as described in the Definitions) with a stay of 1 week or more.
+The travel must have occurred 1 year prior to the candidates application submission.

 Time residing and Residential Property Ownership in the Community